Skip to main content

 “This means they can sell produce to pay for school fees for their children, they can buy medicine for family members who get sick, or buy chickens and household items they might need,” says Musa.
 “It empowers people in the long term, I’ve seen that people are really benefiting.”

 The Red Cross trains 100 lead farmers each year and each farmer in turn trains 10 people in their community.
-The project is funded with support from players of the People’s Postcode Lottery.
+The project is funded with support from funds raised by players of People’s Postcode Lottery

 FROM VISITING PEOPLE YOU CAN SEE THE IMPACT IS REALLY CLEAR.
 IT IS A LONG-TERM SOLUTION.